5 Design Tips to Make Your Jewellery Websites Stand Out

 Although many of your customers may not be browsing the web on their phones, it never hurts to take things one step further and design a mobile-friendly site.
 You don’t have to be a developer to do this, either!

 Sites like SquareSpace or Wix offer free templates that are already mobile-friendly.
-For those with time on their hands, you can customise a new theme from scratch using touch interfaces in your browser’s inspector window.
+For those with time, you can customise a new theme from scratch using touch interfaces in your browser’s inspector window.

 Mobile devices are now the primary choice for accessing the web.
-Over 80% of online traffic comes from smartphones and tablets, and more than 90% of mobile internet users access the web via a mobile device.
+Over 80% of online traffic comes from smartphones and tablets, and over 90% of mobile internet users access the web via a mobile device.

-According to research firm eMarketer, mobile users are two times more likely than desktop users to click on ads or links, so having a mobile-friendly website is an essential part of any marketing strategy.
+According to research firm eMarketer, mobile users are two times more likely than desktop users to click on ads or links, so having a mobile-friendly website is essential to any marketing strategy.

 Web design is continually evolving, so websites created for PCs are not necessarily suitable for mobile devices.
 When creating your site, it’s essential to ask yourself: “Is this a mobile-friendly site?”
 Here’s how to make sure your website is ready for mobile.